dcooliave/conduit-js/README.md

 .observe(element)
 ```

 Listen to element for _eventName_ events.
-Produces _element_ and an _eventObject_.
+Produces _element_ and an _eventObject_
 ```js
 .listen(eventName)
 ```
-Execute callback on each result. useful as the last route (or the pipeline's output).
+Execute callback on each result. useful as the last route (or the pipeline's output)
 ```js
 .each(callback)
 ```